couchdeveloper/RXPromise/README.md

-## Synchronization Guarantees
+## Synchronization Guarantees For Shared Resources

-Concurrent access to shared resources is guaranteed to be safe for accesses from within handlers whose promises belong to the same "promise tree".
+Concurrent access to shared resources is guaranteed to be safe for accesses from within handlers which execute on the _same serial execution context_".
+The execution context for handlers can be explicitly set via property `thenOn` (which shall be a serial dispatch queue in this case).

+Using property `then` will use an implicit _concurrent_ execution context.
+Thus, handlers will execute _concurrently_ and access to shared resources is NOT guaranteed to be safe, unless the handler block implements appropriate synchronization itself!